mjordan/riprap/README.md

 ## Logging

+The location of Riprap's general log is conigurable in `config/packages/{environment}/monolog.yaml`.
 Riprap will provide a variety of ways to log activity, e.g., email someone if a fixity mismatch is detected.

 ## Plugins

-Riprap has a very basic plugin architecture.
-Some potential uses:
+Riprap relies on plugins to do most of its input and output.
+It will:

 * Provide plugins that fetch a set of Fedora resource URLs to fixity check (e.g., from the Fedora repository's triplestore, from Drupal, from a CSV file).
 A plugin to read resource URLs from a text file, `app:riprap:plugin:fetch:from:file`, already exists and is configured in `config/services.yaml`.
 * Provide plugins that persist data (e.g., to a RDBMS, to the Fedora repository, etc.).
 A plugin to persist fixity events to a relational database, `app:riprap:plugin:persist:to:database`, already exists and is configured in `config/services.yaml`.